D.C. Watt Prize

-Early career scholar is defined as: a PhD student; anyone within 3 years of having been awarded a PhD; anyone who has a full-time appointment at a recognised higher education institution, but has not held the post for more than 3 years and does not fall into the doctoral category.
+Early career scholar is defined as: a PhD student; anyone within five years of having been awarded a PhD; anyone who has a full-time appointment at a recognised higher education institution, but has not held the post for more than 3 years and does not fall into the doctoral category.

 The winner of the Watt Prize is expected to organise a panel for the following year's TSA conference, with the participants being PhD and/or post-doc level.